 We found the perfect cut of beef at our local meat store.
 We wrote previously about their commitment to healthy organic products and range fed beef from local suppliers.
 You can read about The Meat Market here.

-Joanie’s homemade Southwestern rub consists of minced onion, onion and garlic powder, celery seed, smoked paprika, and Chipotle smoked red jalapeño powder.
+Joanie’s homemade Southwestern Beef Roast Dry Rub consists of minced onion, onion and garlic powder, celery seed, smoked paprika, and Chipotle smoked red jalapeño powder.
 This is a typical southwest style rub.
 You can use any chile powder for heat.

 The roast should cook in a 275 degree oven for four hours with the entire roast tented in foil to baste in all the flavor.
 It also produces natural “au jus” style gravy that can be poured over the beef or your cauliflower mash.
 The tenderness is a function of time and temperature – remember “low and slow!”
 You will have a tender main dish that has 1 carb and fantastic flavor.